Honoring Bob Sanders: Last Member of the ’49 Cotton Bowl Team?

-The Duck team of ’48, a majority of whom served in WWII came home to rebuild this country, avail themselves of the GI Bill—many the first of their families—and banded together as a team.
+The Ducks team of ’48, a majority of whom served in WWII, came home to rebuild this country, avail themselves of the GI Bill—many the first of their families—and band together as a team.
 Coached by Jim Aiken, the squad was built on fitness and discipline, the bar set high from the coach who demanded their best.
 It was a team many felt were denied, losing by one vote from the schools as to who should be the PAC 8’s representative.
 Tied with Oregon in record, University of California won the vote.

-Let this be the year, that long ago, unrealized goal for the Duck team of ‘48 leads to this year’s Rose Bowl!
+Let this be the year when that long ago, unrealized goal for the 1948 team leads the Ducks to the Rose Bowl!